nikhilweee/blog-jekyll/_posts/2018-04-25-getting-started-rnns-pytorch.md

 Notice line 24.
 We're not returning a pair of strings.
 We're returning a pair of tensors.

-_Tensors?!_ :hushed: Keep calm!
+_Tensors?!_ :hushed: Calm down!
 These are just some inbuilt pytorch data structures to speed up numerical computations.
 For users familiar with NumPy, a tensor is the PyTorch analogue of `ndarray`.
 If you're not, a tensor is essentially an multidimensional array which supports optimized implementations of common operations.
 Have a look at the [Tensor Tutorial](http://pytorch.org/tutorials/beginner/blitz/tensor_tutorial.html) on the pytorch website for more information.
 The takeaway here is that we'll use tensors from now on whenever we think of numbers.
 Creating a tensor is really easy.
-Though there are a lot of ways to do so, we'll just wrap our list of integers with `torch.tensor()` - which turns out the easiest way to do so.
+Though there are a lot of ways to do so, we'll just wrap our list of integers with `torch.tensor()` - which turns out the easiest amongst all.

 But why aren't we returning strings?
-Good question.
-Save that for now.
-I'll answer it later on.
+Interesting.
+I'll answer that later.
 For now, you can satisfy yourself by having a look at what this function does.
 A quick call to `dataset(1)` should return something similar to this.
 You can also verify that the numbers in the second tensor are right shifted by 13 from the numbers in the first tensor. `20 = (7 + 13) % 27`, `3 = (17 + 13) % 27` and so on.

 ```
 [[tensor([ 20,   3,  21,   0,  14,   4,   2,   4,  13,  12,   8,  23,